-The Nur Al-Quran exhibition showcases the beauty of calligraphy of the Quran and Islamic manuscripts from across the word.
-The museum also runs calligraphy classes on Saturday afternoons for adults and Sunday mornings for children.
+The Nur Al-Qur'an: The Light of the Qur'an exhibition showcases the beauty of calligraphy of the Qur'an and Islamic manuscripts from across the word.
+The Museum also runs calligraphy classes on Saturday afternoons for adults and Sunday mornings for children.

-Nur Al-Quran reflects the beauty of Islamic caligraphy by showcasing invaluable Quran and Islamic manuscripts.
+Nur Al-Quran reflects the beauty of Islamic calligraphy by showcasing invaluable Quran and Islamic manuscripts.
 Most of the exhibits are from China, Iran, Australia and Indonesia.
-20 manuscripts were specially flown from Museum of Cultural Palace of Nationalities, People’s republic of China.
+20 manuscripts were specially flown from Museum of Cultural Palace of Nationalities, People’s Republic of China.
 One of the main attractions is the central scroll of the contents of the Quran dated back to 1327 Hijrah.

 A total of 69 Al-Qurans from Iran, written in various styles of calligraphy, from thuluth to Arabic naskh, courtesy of Isfahan Pious Foundation and Isfahan Grand Mosalla.
 These Al-Qurans were written in various medium.
 Visitors will surely be awed by one of the oldest Al-Quran in the world, dated back to first century of Hijrah.

 University of Melbourne has kindly loaned 16 manuscripts and Al-Qurans for this exhibition.
 The collection mainly focused on the art of the Quran.
 The One Hudred Sayings of Ali and the Book of Ans al-Jalil Tarihn al-Qadiy are two of these fine collections.